travel-end/learninggit/readme.txt

-git is a version control system git is free software
+git is a disstributed control system. git is free software disstributed under the GPL.